bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 systemctl start named
 ```

 The server is up and running.
-We need to setup client part, even on out `odin`
+We need to setup client part, even on our `odin`
 management node.

+The old way was to edit the `/etc/resolv.conf`.
+However, when using NetworkManager or systemd-netword, this is bad idea and we should update DNS directly in these tools.

+WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW
+WWWWWWWWWWWWWWWWW

 To do so, edit `/etc/resolv.conf` and add the following (but keep your primary dns after the one of the cluster to be able to resolv other hosts over the web):

 ```
 search cluster.local